yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 Perform the following in your new API Gateway 7.7 installation.

-#### Apply the latest service pack
+#### Task 1 - Apply the latest update

-Apply the latest available service pack for your new installation.
-Service packs are available from [Axway Support](https://support.axway.com/).
+Apply the latest available update for your new installation.
+To see the system property changes made between the old installation and the latest update, see [system property changes](/docs/apim_installation/apigw_upgrade/upgrade_system_props/).
+Updates are available from [Axway Support](https://support.axway.com/).

+{{< alert title="Tip" color="primary" >}}Ensure that your new 7.7 installation is on the latest update to reduce any possible issues.{{< /alert >}}

-#### Do not start any Node Managers or API Gateways in the new installation
+#### Task 2 - Do not start any Node Managers or API Gateways in the new installation

 Do not create or start any Node Managers, groups, or API Gateways in the new installation.
 These are started automatically by the `sysupgrade` process.

-#### Open the new Apache Cassandra client port in the firewall
+#### Task 3 - Open the new Apache Cassandra client port in the firewall

 API Gateway version 7.7 includes the Datastax Cassandra client, which uses a default port of 9042 to communicate with Cassandra over the native protocol.
 Earlier API Gateway versions included the Hector Cassandra client, which used a default port of 9160 to communicate with Cassandra over the Apache Thrift protocol.